Kingston Royals Dragon Boat Racing Club

-Kingston Royals Dragon Boat Club (DBC) is based in Teddington on the non-tidal Thames.
+Kingston Royals Dragon Boat Club is based in Teddington on the non-tidal Thames.

 History

 The club was founded in 1988 as the dragon boat racing section of the Royal Canoe Club (RCC), among the inceptive wave nationally.
 The section was formed from a mixture of RCC members and members of Kingston Rowing Club.
 The club obtained one of the original teak racing boats brought into the country by the Hong Kong Tourist Association to promote dragon boating in the UK.
 This boat now donated to a club in Germany, was used for racing and training before the introduction of the new glass fibre racing boats.

 The club began competing in the Far East mainly and by 1990 was the first European team to get to the finals of any competition.

 In the 1990s, the club never finished below second in any event it entered at the British National Cup; in 1990, 1992, 1993, 1996 and 1998 it completed a "pinkwash" (named for the club's distinctive club colour) of wins in the Open, Mixed and Women's events.
 Leading members left and four poor years occurred including no races won in 2001 and one British Dragon Boat National League event win for 2002.
 Momentum restored, and the club is now racing at the highest level of UK racing since promotion to the Premier Division of the British Dragon Boat National League at the end of 2003.